The Irish Press: 1930s/1940s

+During "The Emergency" (World War II), the Irish Directorate of Military Intelligence was concerned that The Irish Press had too many left-wing republicans as part of its staff.
+The Irish Press' staff at that time included R.M.
+Fox, Maire Comerford, Brian O'Neill, Geoffrey Coulter, and Tom Mullins.

 Section 31 and the Troubles

 In the 1970s, the Minister for Posts and Telegraphs, Conor Cruise O'Brien, tried to use and amend The Emergency Powers Act and Section 31 of the Broadcasting Authority Act, to censor coverage of the Troubles in Northern Ireland.
 The Press editor, Tim Pat Coogan, published editorials attacking the Bill.

 The Fine Gael/Labour Coalition Government tried to prosecute The Irish Press for its coverage of the maltreatment of republican prisoners by the Garda "Heavy Gang", with the paper winning the case.